-ELIGIBILITY: As Senior High Chorale is a co-curricular activity, participants must be aware that violations of the Good Conduct Policy or the Academic Eligibility policy may result in ineligibility to perform at certain events.
-Any participant missing a performance because of ineligibility must make up those points by making arrangements with the director prior to the performance or he/she will receive a ZERO for each missed performance.
+ELIGIBILITY: Any participant missing a graded concert performance assessment for any reason must make up those points by making arrangements with the director prior to the performance or he/she will receive a ZERO for each missed performance.

 COURSE TITLE: High School Band #272 GRADE LEVEL: 9 - 12 NO. OF SEMESTERS: 2